What Is This All About???

 Those who drive without a license after getting it taken away for this offense

-excuse for driving drunk.
+no excuse for driving drunk.
 None.
 If you kill someone while driving drunk you

 should be sentenced the same as muder.
 It is the same as going up to someone